Samuel Dresser: Death and heritage

-In 1871, he was appointed Deputy Lumber Agent for the St. Croix - Lake Superior railroad grant lands.
+In 1871, he was appointed Deputy Lumber Agent for the St. Croix-Lake Superior railroad grant lands.
 He would spend some time acting to protect the timberlands of this district.

-Dresser died in the town of Osceola November 20, 1901.
+Dresser died in Osceola on November 20, 1901.
 Dresser had donated land for a railroad; when the area became a community, it was first called Dresser Junction and later simply Dresser, Wisconsin.